roggrt/proformitas/README.md

 ## Further help

-This application is made by [Ankit_NgDevelop](https://twitter.com/ankit_ngdevelop) for [Client Side PDF Generation in Angular with PDFMake](https://www.c-sharpcorner.com/article/client-side-pdf-generation-in-angular-with-pdfmake/) blog
+This application is made by Roggrt